Introduction

 Decoration

-Snails are quite prone to dropping off the top of the enclosures, and a fall onto a hard surface could damage or potentially break their shell, so avoid hard objects
+Snails are prone to dropping from the top of the enclosure, and a fall onto a hard object can damage or even crack the shell, so avoid hard decor.

-Plastic food dishes, flower pots, corkbark, plastic plants and flowers are all suitable for snails.
-It is a good idea to have sphagnum moss in the enclosure as it will aid humidity levels.
+Plastic food dishes, flower pots, cork bark, plastic plants and flowers are all suitable.
+Adding sphagnum moss is also helpful as it supports humidity levels.

 Substrate

-Coir substrate is the best option to use, and you can buy it as compact bricks or loose.
-The substrate should be deep enough for the snail to fully bury itself into
+Coir substrate is one of the best options.
+It can be bought as compact bricks or loose fill.
+The substrate should be deep enough for the snail to bury itself fully.

 Feeding & Supplementation

-There is a wide variety of foods you can offer them.
-A protein day should be given at least once week, this can be in the form of fish flakes (no garlic in them), soaked in water, dried mealworms crushed up and soaked into water, and you can even offer pinkie mice as a rarer treat for them to eat.
+There is a wide variety of foods you can offer.
+A protein day should be given at least once per week.
+This can be provided as fish flakes (ensure they contain no garlic), soaked in water; dried mealworms, crushed and soaked; and (more rarely) pinkie mice may be offered as a treat.

 Salad, fruits and vegetables comprise the majority of their diet.
-All items offered should be thoroughly washed as insecticides can linger.
+All items should be thoroughly washed, as insecticides can linger.

-As long as they are free from pesticides, the following food items are considered safe:
+As long as items are free from pesticides, the following are generally considered safe:

 - Basil